92kns/chromium-build-tracker/README.md

 # Chromium Build Tracker

-Tracks changes in Chromium build instructions that might affect your custom Chromium builds.
+Tracks changes in Chromium build instructions and key files that might affect your custom Chromium builds.

 ## What it tracks